Platform: Nintendo DS

 Turn-Based Strategy Role Playing Game: Turns by Team

-Completion Level: Finished, 35 Hours
+Completion Level: Initial Scenario Finished, 50+ Hours.

 - Honorable Mentions: